-- A unique one year graduate program that allows students to continue to build on their current tourism & hospitality education and skill sets, improving upon both personal and professional abilities
+- A unique one-year graduate program that allows students to continue to build on their current tourism and hospitality education and skill sets, improving upon both personal and professional abilities;

-- Includes a 4 month paid internship with exposure to exciting global employment opportunities
+- Includes a four-month paid internship with exposure to exciting global employment opportunities;

 Carolina Avaria – President, Les Clefs d'Or Canada

 A Two- or Three-Year College Diploma, or a Degree